 As a Graduate Student Instructor (GSI) at the University of Michigan, I’ve been on the teaching team for courses like:

 - COMM 101: The Mass Media (introductory course for freshman undergrads)

 - COMM 371: Media, Culture, and Society (upper-level writing course for juniors and seniors)

-- COMM 362: Digital Media Foundations (upper-level writing course for juniors and seniors)
+- COMM 362: Digital Media Foundations (upper-level writing course focused on internet and new media)